bengoEOZZ/portfolio/README.md

   - Created a landing page with `ButtonClassic` and `ButtonCreative` for navigation.
   - Added routes for `/classic` and `/creative` modes.

-Clock design based on Genshin Impact © miHoYo/HoYoverse | Modified/shared by susanoo-sama
+Home Page (Creative): Clock design based on Genshin Impact © miHoYo/HoYoverse | Modified/shared by susanoo-sama